Li-HsuanChien/kduia-shopping-app/README.md

 ## Usage

 1. **Add Shopping Cart**
-   - Add or remove item quantity bought into shopping cart
+   - select product with option selector and insert target quantity to add product in shopping cart

 2. **Calculate total cost:**
-   - Returns total cost of shopping cart
+   - calculates total cost at total cost box

 3. **Change Money Value :**
-   - Customize the money value icon based on the target location(UK, India, Europe, Canada).
+   - Customize the money value icon based on the target location(UK, India, Europe, Canada) using location bar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>